Coherence for adjunctions in a $4$-category: Introduction

-The proof builds on an analogous result for adjunctions in $3$-categories proved in \cite{adj3} and the strategy of the proof is also the same as the one used there, only extended one dimension up.
-The basic idea of the proof is that the map $E_l$ is a fibration of $4$-groupoids, by the main result of \cite{fibrations}.
-This allows us to reduce the problem to showing that the homotopy groups of the fibre are trivial and the map is surjective on objects.
-We then prove this is the case by constructing trivialising morphisms for arbitrary elements of these homotopy groups.
-We do this one cell at a time, by using the lifting properties of fibrations and using the string diagram calculus developed in \cite{Jamie}, \cite{sesquicat},\cite{sesqui_comp} and \cite{fibrations} for explicit constructions.
+The proof builds on an analogous result for adjunctions in $3$-categories proved in \cite{adj3}.
+Using that result, one is reduced to showing that is a trivial fibration.
+This map is a fibration, by a small modification of the main result of \cite{fibrations} (Corollary \ref{corfib}).
+So we just need to show that its fibres are weakly contractible, which in practice means checking it's surjective on objects and that the homotopy groups of its fibres are trivial.
+We prove surjectivity by describing how one can lift a coherent adjunction in $\h_3(\CC)$ to one in $\CC$.
+We prove triviality of homotopy groups by constructing trivialising morphisms for arbitrary elements of these homotopy groups.
+We do this one cell at a time, by using the lifting properties of fibrations and using the string diagram calculus developed in \cite{data_struct_quasistrict}, \cite{sesquicat}, \cite{sesqui_comp} and \cite{fibrations} for explicit constructions.

+In Section \ref{more_main}, we prove other versions of this Theorem, where instead of fixing only the left adjoint we fix some more of the data constituting a coherent adjunction.

 \begin{remark}